Cadmium (Cd): A heavy metal that accumulates in the environment.

 Composting Rejects: Waste exiting a composting facility as not suitable for organic recycling.

-Compressed Natural Gas (CNG): An alternative fuel for motor vehicles; considered one of the cleanest because of low hydrocarbon emissions and its vapours are relatively non-ozone producing.
+Compressed Natural Gas (CNG): An alternative fuel for motor vehicles; considered one of the cleanest because of low hydrocarbon emissions and its vapors are relatively non-ozone producing.
 However, vehicles fueled with CNG do emit a significant quantity of nitrogen oxides.
 Natural gas that has been compressed under high pressure, typically between 2,000 and 3,600 pounds per square inch, held in a container.
 The gas expands when released for use as a fuel.

 Concentration: The relative amount of a substance mixed with another substance.
-An example is five ppm of carbon monoxide in air or 1 mg/l of iron in water.
+An example is five ppm of carbon monoxide in air or 1 mg/l of iron in the water.

 Condensate Return System: System that returns the heated water condensing within steam piping to the boiler and thus saves energy.